Jack Conger

-John "Jack" Peet Conger (born September 26, 1994) is an American competition swimmer who specializes in butterfly and freestyle events.
+John Peet Conger (born September 26, 1994) is an American competition swimmer who specializes in butterfly and freestyle events.
 He is an Olympic gold medalist in the 4 × 200 m freestyle relay from the 2016 Summer Olympics in Rio de Janeiro and the current American record-holder in the 200-yard butterfly with a time of 1:37.35.

 Early life

-Jack Conger was born on September 26, 1994.
+John Conger was born on September 26, 1994.
 Conger grew up in Rockville, Maryland where he swam for the Rockville-Montgomery Swim Club under head coach Sue Chen.
-In his later years, Conger attended Our Lady of Good-Counsel High School in the D.C. area where he represented them in high school swimming.
+In his later years, Conger attended and swam for Our Lady of Good-Counsel High School in the D.C. area.
 In his senior season at the 2013 Metro Championships, Conger broke the National High School Record in the 500-yard freestyle by three seconds, going 4:13.87.
 The former record of 4:16.39 held by Jeff Kostoff was the oldest High School Record in the books, set back in 1983.
 Conger is also the current National Independent High School Record Holder in the 100-yard freestyle with a time of 42.81.

 Swimming career

 At the 2012 U.S. Open Swimming Championships in Indianapolis, Conger took silver in the 200-meter backstroke with a time of 1:58.14.
 At the 2012 United States Olympic Trials, Conger missed the U.S. Team by finishing 8th in the 100-meter backstroke and 5th in the 200-meter backstroke with times of 54.63 and 1:58.97, respectively.
 At the 2012 Junior Pan Pacific Swimming Championships, Conger broke the national age-group (NAG) record for the 17–18 age group in the 100-meter backstroke with a winning time of 54.07.
 He also took home two more golds in the 200-meter backstroke (1:57.20), 50-meter freestyle (22.69), and one bronze in the 100-meter freestyle (49.84).

 At the 2013 Summer Universiade in Kazan, Conger, competing as an incoming freshman, won gold in the 200-meter backstroke with a time of 1:55.47, and bronze as a member of the U.S. team in the 4x100-meter medley relay.
 Conger also competed in the 100-meter butterfly and finished 6th in the final.

-Conger accepted an athletic scholarship to attend the University of Texas at Austin, where he swam for coach Eddie Reese's Texas Longhorns men's swimming and diving team.
+Conger accepted an athletic scholarship to attend the University of Texas at Austin, where he swam for Hall of Fame Coaches Eddie Reese and Kris Kubik's Texas Longhorns men's swimming and diving team.
 On February 25, 2015, Conger broke the American and US Open record in the 200-yard butterfly with a time of 1:39.31 during a time trial at the 2015 Big 12 Championships.